jhinmainksta/drone/docs/en/copterhack2023.md

 10. During the contest, you will work on this document, bringing it closer to the finished state.
 By the end of the contest you are expected to publish your article which is supposed to be the result of your work in CopterHack.

 Teams-participants are supposed to be added to the special Telegram group, where one can send the project's updates and get feedback from the Jury.
-For all participating teams, COEX will provide a 40% discount on the Clover drone kit.
+For all participating teams, COEX will provide a 40% discount on the Drone drone kit.

 > **Info** There are no restrictions on the age, education, and number of people in a team.